 Ultimately, it seems like the two brands support a pretty similar number of products.
 Despite having support for Z-Wave, Vivint doesn’t manage to pull ahead by any significant margin.

 Difference #10: Design – Lastly, there are some pretty significant differences in design.

 The SimpliSafe system has a minimalistic design that is easy to hide wherever you want.
 The Vivint has a beautiful 7-inch touchscreen display that makes controlling your home easy and intuitive.

-The Vivint is at a significant disadvantage in design from a security standpoint, as its very obvious and very vulnerable to damage from intruders.
-Since your control panel will have to be in a central location in your home, it’s pretty easy to recognize as a security system which can spell trouble in the event of a home invasion.
+The Vivint is at a significant disadvantage in design from a security standpoint, as it’s very obvious and very vulnerable to damage from intruders.
+Since your control panel will have to be in a central location in your home, it’s pretty easy to recognize as a security system that can spell trouble in the event of a home invasion.